JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 Displaying the results
 **********************

-For just a quick display of the results, you can use the ``plot()`` method of the ``fit`` object that will display a figure with you experimental data, the corresponding fit, and the fit of the distance distributon including confidence bands. ::
+For just a quick display of the results, you can use the ``plot()`` method of the ``fit`` object that will display a figure with you experimental data, the corresponding fit, and the fit of the distance distribution including confidence bands. ::

     fit.plot() # display results